 The Articles of the Corporation provide that the minimum number of directors shall be 8 and the maximum number shall be 17.
-There are currently 15 directors.
-The Board of Directors of the Corporation (the "Board" or the "Board of Directors") has set the number of directors to be elected at the Meeting at 15.
+There are currently 14 directors.
+The board of directors of the Corporation (the "Board" or the "Board of Directors") has set the number of directors to be elected at the Meeting at 15.
 At the Meeting, shareholders will be asked to elect as directors the 15 nominees listed in the following table to serve until the close of the next annual meeting of shareholders, or until their respective successors are duly elected or appointed.
-With the exception of Mr. R.K.
-Eresman, all of the proposed nominees were duly elected as directors at the Annual and Special Meeting of Shareholders held on April 27, 2005.
-The Board appointed Mr. Eresman as a director effective January 1, 2006.
-Mr. W.R.
-Fatt resigned from the Board effective February 10, 2006 due to business demands of his principal occupation as the Chief Executive Officer of Fairmont Hotels & Resorts Inc.
+Thirteen of the proposed nominees were duly elected as directors at the Annual Meeting of Shareholders held on April 26, 2006.
+Mr. Gwyn Morgan resigned from the Board effective October 25, 2006 and Mr. Michael N. Chernoff has chosen to retire from the Board effective April 25, 2007.
+Mr. Allan P. Sawin and Mr. Wayne G. Thomson are new nominees to the Board.

-The following table provides the names, ages and cities of residence of all persons proposed to be nominated for election as directors of the Corporation, the date on which each became a director of Alberta Energy Company Ltd., PanCanadian Energy Corporation (or its predecessor, PanCanadian Petroleum Limited), as EnCana was then named, or EnCana, the present occupations and brief biographies of such persons, and the number of securities of the Corporation owned, controlled or directed by each and the number of deferred share units held as at February 28, 2006 and February 28, 2005.
+The following table provides the names, ages and cities of residence of all persons proposed to be nominated for election as directors of the Corporation, their committee memberships, the date on which each became a director of Alberta Energy Company Ltd., PanCanadian Energy Corporation (or its predecessor, PanCanadian Petroleum Limited), as EnCana was then named, or EnCana, the present occupations and brief biographies of such persons, and the number of securities of the Corporation owned, controlled or directed by each and the number of deferred share units held as at February 28, 2007 and February 28, 2006.
 The Corporation indirectly acquired all of the shares of Alberta Energy Company Ltd. on April 5, 2002 and changed its name to EnCana Corporation.
 The Corporation amalgamated with Alberta Energy Company Ltd. and another wholly owned subsidiary on January 1, 2003.